4orty2wo/Workflowy-API/README.md

 ### Account
 Get the account with the `get_account_info()` client method.
 `account = client.get_account_info()`
-This will return an account object for access to _get_ operations.
+This will return an account object for use in getting account info.

 | Function | Returns | Description |
 | --- | --- | --- |